Environments and Terrain Tools

 When using the Add or Subtract tool, you’ll see a grid appear at your mouse.
 All terrain is created on this grid.
 As you click and drag your mouse to edit terrain, notice that the terrain is affected by the angle of the grid.
 Tilting and rotating the camera will change the grid angle.

 The Grow tool slowly fills in areas with terrain which is useful for adding hills or smoothing out gaps.
-This tool includes the following additional options:

 The Erode tool slowly removes terrain.
 This is useful for creating caves, canyons, rivers, and lakes.